 7 great books to read when having a donor child

 When you are in the process of making the decision to have a donor child, you probably have many unanswered questions and concerns.
-In this blog post, we have gathered a list of great books to read about having a donor child – whether you are a single mother, two mothers or a heterosexual couple.
+In this blog post, we have gathered a list of great books to read about having a donor child – whether you are a single mother by choice, lesbian parents or a heterosexual couple experiencing infertility.
 We also suggest a few helpful books you can read for your child when he or she grows up and begins to ask questions about being a donor child.

 Choosing Single Motherhood – The thinking woman’s guide